MRPROPZ/UBUFinalProject-FileTrans/README.md

 3. In both.
 If you log appear. this is ready to send/receive.

 ## Q&A
-- Question: How to open if program display it's dangerous file
+- Question: How to open if program display it's dangerous file.
   Ans: because this program is free and I not have money for buy ca certificate now.